Is the America’s Cup on TV? Channel, start time and how to watch online

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-They take on the New Zealand Yacht Squadron for the Auld Mug in Barcelona looking to bring back the prize to Great Britain for the first time since the inception of the competition in the middle of the 19th century.
+But they face an uphill battle against the New Zealand Yacht Squadron for the Auld Mug in Barcelona after falling to a 4-0 deficit.
+Ainslie and his crew are looking to bring back the prize to Great Britain for the first time since the inception of the competition in the middle of the 19th century.

-However, the New Zealand boat, helmed by Peter Burling, successfully defended the Cup in home waters three years ago and started the 2024 edition well on Saturday – taking a 2-0 lead in the best-of-13 series as the British boat suffered technical problems.
+The New Zealand boat, helmed by Peter Burling, successfully defended the Cup in home waters three years ago and started the 2024 edition well, surging into a lead in the best-of-13 series as the British boat suffered technical problems.

 “It’s not the start we were looking for,” Ainslie ruefully, if a tad obviously, admitted.
 “We just couldn’t quite match them around the track.
 I’ve always said it would be tough.
 But that’s the game we’re in, and we’re going to keep plugging away.”